GSA/digitalgov.gov/content/resources/connected-government-act.md

  - "(a) <<NOTE: Time period.>>  In General.--If, on or after the date that is 180 days after the date of the enactment of this section, an agency creates a website that is intended for use by the public or conducts a redesign of an existing legacy website that is intended for use by the public, the agency shall ensure to the greatest extent practicable that the website is mobile friendly.

  - "(b) Definitions.--In this section:

-  -- "(1) Agency.--The term 'agency' has the meaning given that term in section 551 of title 5.
+   - "(1) Agency.--The term 'agency' has the meaning given that term in section 551 of title 5.

-  -- "(2) Mobile friendly.--The term 'mobile friendly' means, with respect to a website, that the website is configured in such a way that the website may be navigated, viewed, and accessed on a smartphone, tablet computer, or similar mobile device.".
+   - "(2) Mobile friendly.--The term 'mobile friendly' means, with respect to a website, that the website is configured in such a way that the website may be navigated, viewed, and accessed on a smartphone, tablet computer, or similar mobile device.".

 (b) Technical and Conforming Amendment.--The table of sections at the beginning of chapter 35 of title 44, United States Code, is amended <<NOTE: 44 USC 3501 prec.>> by adding after the item related to section 3558 the following new item:

  - "3559.
 Federal websites required to be mobile friendly.".

-(c) <<NOTE: Deadline.
+&#40;c&#41; <<NOTE: Deadline.
 Consultation.
 Public information.>> Report by OMB and GSA Required.--Not later than 18 months after the date of the enactment of this Act, the Director of the Office of Management and Budget, in consultation with the Administrator of General Services, shall make publicly available and submit to Congress a report that--

  - (1) describes the implementation of the requirement described under section 3559 of title 44, United States Code, as added by subsection (a); and